Isaac Clayton

 In 2021, I was a software engineering intern at tonari.no, where I prototyped real-time depth estimation on the GPU.
 In 2022, I interned at zed.dev, where I developed a webassembly extension runtime for e.g. adding new languages to the editor.

 I love making art and taking photos!
-I have played basketball on 4 of 7 continents to date.
-I enjoy hiking with my family and skiing with my Dad.
+I have played basketball/soccer on 4 of 7 continents to date.
+I enjoy hiking and skiing with my family.
 Também falo português, meu rei.
 Y español.

 - Email: